top of page

-The thyroid is a small, butterfly-shaped gland located in the front of your neck, just behind your Adam’s apple.
-It is made up of two halves, called lobes, that lie along the windpipe and are joined together by a narrow band of thyroid tissue, known as the isthmus (1)
+The thyroid is a small, butterfly-shaped gland located in the front of your neck.
+It is made up of two lobes, that lie along the larynx and are joined together by a narrow band of thyroid tissue, known as the isthmus (1)

 Each molecule of T4 and T3 is made of the amino acid tyrosine and iodine.